CSGuides/grad-job-guide/_jobs/general.md

   qualified candidates to take post-docs and try again later.
 It then became more difficult for fresh PhDs to compete with such buffed CVs.
-That said, it is still possible (as of 2013) to acquire a tenure-track faculty position in SE or Systems without a completing a post-doc first.
+That said, it is still possible (as of 2013) to acquire a tenure-track faculty position in SE or Systems without completing a post-doc first.
 Post-doc positions typically use the same calendar as Research Academia, possibly offset slightly and with less strict deadlines (many people conduct a faculty search first before looking for a post-doc position).
 Taking a post-doc gives you time to flesh out your resume with additional publications.
-On the other hand, if you have taken a post-doc people will expect you resume to be flush with publications.
+On the other hand, if you have taken a post-doc people will expect your resume to be flush with publications.
 The typical advice is that if you can possibly get a job without getting a post-doc, just get the job.